errcHuang/realpolitalk/realpolitalk/README.md

 ##Advanced Usage (under construction)
 ###Training options

-The most important flag is the '--eval' flag, which generates a number of statistics (confusion matrix, precision recall, the raw probabilities) and either prints them to stdout or to a file.
+The most important flag is the '--eval' flag, which generates a number of statistics (confusion matrix, precision recall) and either prints them to stdout or to a file (note: best match/probability distribution will always be put in 'prob_distribution.txt' on each run).
 Usage is as follows:

 `python realpolitalk.py train HillaryClinton realDonaldTrump --eval #no arguments to print to stdout